UncleCShark/Cmaketopia/Docs/CommandLine.md

 the librarian:hammer:. **Remember these are command line tools.** Again a [**toolchain**](https://en.wikipedia.org/wiki/Toolchain) is a set of these programs and additional tools.
 The compiler transforms C++ source code files and produces [object file](https://en.wikipedia.org/wiki/Object_file).
 The librarian create a static library from a set of object files.
 The linker takes object files and libraries and resolves their symbolic references to generate an executable (application) or a dynamic/shared library.
 The object files and static libraries are only needed during building an application.
 An executable may depend on dynamic/shared libraries thus they are essential during the execution of app and have to be accessible when the application is running.
 What is more one shared library may rely on other shared ones.

 ![Build process](../assets/buildprocess.png)
+Figure 1.2 The Three Musketeers (a compiler, librarian and linker) in action

 ### Compilation environment